 Can a manager change an employee’s timesheet?

 Yes, managers have the right to change an employee’s timesheet, but only for ensuring an accurate depiction of an employee’s work hours.
-Employers cannot change and lessen the hours worked by a staff member.
+Employers cannot change or lessen the hours worked by a staff member.
 Such changes can only occur to reflect the actualized data, like fixing an employee’s mistake of stating the wrong start time or end time.

 Time Reporting Responsibilities for Employers